microsoft/TypeScript/doc/spec.md

 #### <a name="3.9.2.1"/>3.9.2.1 Type Parameters

-Type parameters (section [3.6.1](#3.6.1)) in call signatures provide a mechanism for expressing the relationships of parameter and return types in call operations.
+Type parameters (section [3.6.1](#3.6.1)) in call signatures provide a mechanism for expressiong the relationships of parameter and return types in call operations.
 For example, a signature might introduce a type parameter and use it as both a parameter type and a return type, in effect describing a function that returns a value of the same type as its argument.

 Type parameters may be referenced in parameter types and return type annotations, but not in type parameter constraints, of the call signature in which they are introduced.